Ways and means

 - Click 'Open Disk Storage' (Ctrl+Shift+'O'); open data partition of each NAS drive.

 Each NAS drive has the same partition structure: 1-3 small 'system' partitions (with total size of about several gigabytes) and a large data partition (usually over 95% of total drive capacity).
-More information about partitions layout is available .
+For further information about partitions layout please visit the following .

 RAID configuration and advanced detection of drives order